tochka-public/Tochka.JsonRpc/docs/en/server/utils.md

 ## IJsonRpcFeature

-You can access all call information manually by reading/changing `IJsonRpcFeature` in `HttpContext.Features`
+You can access all JSON-RPC call information manually by reading/changing `IJsonRpcFeature` in `HttpContext.Features`.